donohoe/content/posts/the-idea-of-quartz.md

 * Focus on tablet and mobile viewports
 * The mouse is secondary — go with thumbs and scrolling
-* Page Views can go to hell — its engagement and experience stupid O* wn ads.
+* Page Views can go to hell — its engagement and experience stupid
+* Own ads.
 View as a first-class citizen.
 Don’t repeat industry mistakes.

 In short; if you do right by the reader, respect the content, the revenue will follow.